SavageBits/typescript-bootstrap/README.md

-# TypeScript boostrap with RequireJS and AMD modules
+# TypeScript bootstrap with RequireJS and AMD modules

 ## Getting started